Kiril Georgiev

 Kiril Dimitrov Georgiev (Кирил Димитров Георгиев; born 28 November 1965 in Petrich) is a Bulgarian and Macedonian chess grandmaster, and seven-time Bulgarian Chess Champion.

-From 2002 to 2004, he was afiliated to the Macedonian Chess Federation, to which he returned in July 2018, after playing under the FIDE banner.
+From 2002 to 2004, he was affiliated to the Macedonian Chess Federation, to which he returned in July 2018, after playing under the FIDE banner.

 Chess career

 Georgiev first caught the eye of the chess world in 1983, when he became the World Junior Champion with an unusually strong score of 11½ out of 13.
 This result automatically gave him the International Master title.
 Two years later, FIDE awarded him the Grandmaster title.

 In the process of becoming the Bulgarian Champion of 1984 (shared), 1986 and 1989, he rapidly became recognised as Bulgaria's number one player, taking over from Ivan Radulov and eventually giving way to Veselin Topalov.
 He has represented his country at the Chess Olympiad many times, playing on either board 1 or 2.
 Exceptionally, in 2002 he played for Macedonia, while he was temporarily resident there.

 At the 1988 World Blitz Championship in Saint John, Canada, Kiril Georgiev finished third after eliminating world champion Garry Kasparov (3 - 1) in the quarterfinal.
 In the semifinal he lost to Rafael Vaganian (3.5 - 4.5).
 The tournament was eventually won by Mikhail Tal.

-His record in international competition has been remarkable, considering that he has never quite reached supergrandmaster status (Elo 2700 or above).
+Although he has never reached supergrandmaster status (Elo 2700 or above), he has had major tournament victories in international competition.
 He was a winner at Sarajevo 1986 (and would meet board boy Ivan Sokolov there again, some 15 years later), San Bernardino 1988, Elenite (Burgas) 1992 (ahead of Sokolov, Topalov, Josif Dorfman, Yuri Razuvayev and Vassilios Kotronias) and the 1993 Budapest Zonal (ahead of Judit Polgár and Ľubomír Ftáčnik).
 He repeated his Elenite success in 1995 (with Topalov, ahead of Nigel Short, Boris Gulko and Sergey Dolmatov) and won at Belgrade 2000 (ahead of Alexander Beliavsky and Ulf Andersson).